 Blood Sausage – Sundae

 One of the most popular Korean street foods has to be Sundae.
 Wherever Tteokbokki is being sold, you can bet they are also selling Sundae.
 It is a type of blood sausage generally made from the intestines of cows or pigs.
-These intestines are stuffed with various ingredients such as minced meat, rice, and vegetables.
+These intestines are stuffed with various ingredients, such as minced meat, rice, and vegetables.
 However, the most popular Sundae in Korea is made by mixing pork blood with cellophane noodles and rice.
-The texture is dense and chewy and is best with salt or some kind of chili powder.
+The texture is dense and chewy and is best with salt or chili powder.
 It is one of the tastier bizarre foods in Korea.
 We recommend you try it with Tteokbokki sauce.

 Dog Meat Soup – Bosintang